fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 SELECT FROM SOURCE AWSIoTCoreDeviceShadow WITH method = "GET", path = path, headers = headers
 ```

-Specify `tempSensor1` which is the name of the created "Thing", in the thing_name argument, and specify `fun_switch` in the shadow__name argument.
+Specify `tempSensor1` which is the name of the created "Thing" into the thing_name argument, and specify `fun_switch` into the shadow__name argument.
 Then execute it, the properties of "Thing" can be retrieved as follows.

 ```json
 [